-Winston Timp is an assistant professor in Biomedical Engineering at Johns Hopkins University.
-He earned bachelor degrees in Biochemsitry, Chemistry, Physics and Electrical Engineering from the University of Illinois at Urbana.
-He then earned his a masters and PhD in Electrical Engineering from MIT, working at the Whitehead Institute in Paul Matsudaira’s lab, focusing his thesis work on the study of cellular communication in a 3D microenvironment.
+Winston Timp is an associate professor in Biomedical Engineering at Johns Hopkins University.
+He earned bachelor degrees in Biochemistry, Chemistry, Physics and Electrical Engineering from the University of Illinois at Urbana.
+He then earned his masters and PhD in Electrical Engineering from MIT, working at the Whitehead Institute in Paul Matsudaira’s lab, focusing his thesis work on the study of cellular communication in a 3D microenvironment.
 After receiving his doctorate, he trained as a postdoc at Johns Hopkins in the labs of Andrew Feinberg and Andre Levchenko, studying the epigenetics of cancer.

 Carolina is an assistant research scientist in the Department of Biomedical Engineering at Johns Hopkins University.
 During her MD/PhD training, she studied genome-wide DNA methylation across different tissues of patients diagnosed with schizophrenia.
 After completing a Pediatrics residency at Boston Children’s Hospital and Clinical Genetics and Genomics residency training at NHGRI, she enrolled in the Laboratory Genetics and Genomics Fellowship at NHGRI to develop expertise in clinical cytogenetic and molecular genetic analyses.
 Her long-term goal is to understand the role of DNA methylation and chromatin alterations in disease to expedite diagnosis and to bring those insights back to clinical care.
 She likes drawing, eating out, dancing, reading, and sleeping (as a working mom, she wishes siesta pods were more widely available).